r-crosswords/aotw/exolve-README.md

     [Q] Server spilling one's drink (5)
     ...
 ```
-The clue label can be numeric too, and the starting cell can also be specified
+The clue label in [] can be numeric too, (like [42]), and the starting cell can
+also be specified using a "#&lt;L&gt;" prefix (with &lt;L&gt; being a cell
-using the "#xN" prefix as described above.
+location in the extended chessboard notation) as described above.

 If the setter is using  nun-numeric clue labels or clues without a specified
 direction, then they should probably also use the option "hide-inferred-numbers"